Jtav1/justintube/README.md

 Quick shout out to them though, https://mediacms.io/ https://github.com/mediacms-io/mediacms if you are looking at this project you will probably be better served by MediaCMS until I remove this warning.
 However Justintube is not a fork and shares zero code or ideas with them - I'm not patient enough to bother doing that lol

+## Versioning

+v1.1.x - Alpha releases
+- Unstable and structural changes.
+Data will be deleted and manipulated

+v1.2.x - Beta releases
+- Longer term (X weeks) features that may or may not cause unstability

+v2.0.0 - Initial production release
+- All initial planned features implemented and site is ready for use.
+Anything additional should not break or delete any data from production instances

 ## What it does

 - **Video platform basics** — upload (including yt-dlp URL import), FFmpeg transcoding to multiple resolutions with configurable hardware acceleration (WIP/FUTURE), video tagging, search with typeahead suggestions, subscriptions, likes, playlists, watch history, and notifications.